 PTC MKS Toolkit contains several utilities designed to provide text formatting capabilities including:

 PTC MKS Toolkit contains several utilities for displaying text files including:

 The groff Formatting SystemThe GNU groff formatting system consists of the groff utility and its related utilities.
 It takes a text file containing special mark-up commands and produces output in a variety formats such as PostScript® and HTML.
 In addition to the standard formatting commands available, groff also lets you define macro packages that let you simplify the mark-up of your text file by assigning groups of commands to a single new command.
 The groff formatting system includes several pre-defined macro packages for purposes such as writing man pages, papers, and memos.
 These groff formatting system (including groff, the related utilities, and the pre-defined provided as samples in the samples directory on the MKS Toolkit CD.

 Other Text Manipulation Utilities

-In addition to the utilities already described, MKS Toolkit contains a variety of utilities that manipulate text files:
+In addition to the utilities already described, PTC MKS Toolkit contains a variety of utilities that manipulate text files: